 “If all you want to do is medicate him, there are plenty of doctors who will drug him up.
 I am trying to help you really help him.”

-So you know, no judgement.
+So you know, no judgment.

 I wasn’t even asking about meds at the time, but it didn’t matter.
 I felt the burning sting of shame associated with medicating my child – the message was loud and clear.
 Good moms work harder to help their kids.
 Bad moms just take the easy way out and medicate them.